ColeRichardsUML/DBK/README.md

 	- notification SFX
 		- https://stackoverflow.com/questions/56032478
-- add more information for potentially necessary debug reasons
-- ~~direct interaction with Dropbox
+- add more information for potentially necessary debug reasons ~~- direct interaction with Dropbox
 	- notify when syncing is finshed~~
 - general cleanup and refacturing
 	- functions